YongqiDong/YongqiDong.github.io/_pages/research.md

 author_profile: true
 ---

 My ultimate goal is to employ artificial intelligence and interdisciplinary research as tools to shape a better world.
-For that, I have delved in the transportation domain as the use case.
+For that, I have delved into the transportation domain as the use case.
 [The essence of transportation is to reconcile the spatio-temporal imbalance in the distribution of matter, information and energy, which is all about time and space](https://www.linkedin.com/pulse/future-autonomous-driving-transportation-science-fiction-yongqi-dong/?trackingId=7Vv1ACfy%2Ftudg0Q5UUXfFA%3D%3D).
 Thus, I had attach utmost importance to the spatial-temporal correlations in my research.

 My current research centers around three main pillars, i.e., 1) **Deep Learning for sensing and anomaly detecting**, 2) **Deep Reinforcement Learning for controlling and decision-making**, 3) **Big Data Analytics for spatial-temporal pattern mining**.